 By the 1980s, computers had become powerful enough to solve time-dependent multidimensional problems.
 However, it was highly inefficient to use uniform grids to solve problems that had localized small-scale features, particularly in shock dynamics and nuclear fusion.
 Investigators at LBNL and NYU (New York University) developed an adaptive mesh refinement technique that enabled the local resolution of the mesh to change automatically as finer and finer details needed to be resolved.
 The approach enabled computational modelers to use fine grids where needed and coarser grids elsewhere, reducing the computational effort.
-In the 1990s-2000s, efforts at LANL, LBNL, LLNL, and NYU extended this approach in multiple directions, enabling it to be applied to a diverse set of science problems.
+In the 1990s-2000s, efforts at LANL, LBNL, LLNL, and NYU extended this approach in multiple directions, enabling its application to a diverse set of science problems.

 Since the mid-1970s, ASCR and its predecessors have been involved in the development of mathematical libraries that have had an unprecedented impact on scientific computing.
 Significant work on these libraries was performed at ANL.
 Sequentially, AMS, SCS, MICS, and ASCR supported the growth of the mathematical packages that led the way for development of scientific libraries-a large and growing resource for high-quality, reusable software components upon which scientific and engineering applications can be rapidly constructed.
-These packages provided computational scientists and engineers with improved robustness,
+These packages provided computational scientists and engineers with improved robustness, portability, and sustainability.
+The development of these packages-LINPACK and EISPACK, BLAS and ATLAS, LAPACK and ScaLAPACK, to name a few-continues to evolve as computer architectures change, providing a solid foundation upon which computational science and engineering applications can be based.